glygener/glycositeminer/README.md

 docker exec -t running_glycositeminer python integrate-entities.py
 ```

-## Step-3: creating training set
+## Step-3: creating labeled samples
 Out of the integrated entities under /path/to/data/integrated/, the command given below will make
-training dataset file /path/to/data/features/features.csv, and s reportd in the paper, this file
+training dataset file /path/to/data/samples/samples_labeled.csv, and s reportd in the paper, this file
 will contain 872 positive samples and 354 negative samples.
 ```
-docker exec -t running_glycositeminer python make-features.py
+docker exec -t running_glycositeminer python make-labeled-samples.py
 ```

 ## Step-4: model validation
-This step will run 10-fold cross validation using the samples /path/to/data/features/features.csv and the
+This step will run 10-fold cross validation using the samples /path/to/data/samples/samples_labeled.csv and the
 output files will be under /path/to/data/validation/.
 The CSV file performance.csv contains performance
 output values for each run for both SVM and MLP classifiers, and the confusion matrix values are in the file
 confusion_matrix.json.
 The are also two PNG files (roc.png and cm.png) showing the ROC curves and confusion